thu-ml/zhusuan/docs/tutorials/vae.rst

         return bn

 .. note::

-   With the help of both the ``BayesianNet`` context and factory pattern style programing.
+    The observation passed must have the same type and shape as the `StochasticTensor`.

 so that we can observe stochastic nodes in this way::